Console/console.github.io/_posts/2023-11-03-playing-with-rling.markdown

 rling.exe new-dict.txt new-words.txt weakpass.txt rockyou.txt breachcompilation.txt
 ```

-* New-dict.txt - being the dictionary you wish to add to your collection.
+* new-dict.txt - being the dictionary you wish to add to your collection.
-* New-Words.txt - being the output of words you do not have elsewhere, but contained within the new dictionary.
+* new-Words.txt - being the output of words you do not have elsewhere, but contained within the new dictionary.

 You can now delete new-dict.txt and import new-words.txt into your list of dictionaries.